Borderline personality disorder (BPD) is a mental health condition that affects mood, behavior, and self-image.

 - Second-generation antipsychotics and mood stabilizers: There is some evidence to suggest that these help manage some symptoms of BPD.

 - Omega-3 fatty acids: There is also some evidence to suggest that omega-3 fatty acids, one source of which is fish oil, can help reduce symptoms of aggression and depression in women with BPD.
 However, further studies are necessary.

 Preliminary research also suggests that there may be a role to play in BPD treatment for medications that modify glutamatergic, opioid, and oxytocinergic neurotransmitter systems.

 In some cases, such as those in which a person has attempted suicide, treatment in specialist environments such as hospitals and psychiatric clinics may be necessary.

 Often, inpatient treatment will be a combination of medication and psychotherapy sessions.
 It is rare for a person to be hospitalized with BPD for a long time.
 Most people only need partial hospitalization or a day treatment program.

 According to the DSM-5, the impacts of BPD and the risk of suicide are highest in early adulthood.
 However, they gradually reduce with age.
 Most people achieve greater stability in their relationships and jobs by their 30s and 40s.

 Although BPD can be difficult to treat, new evidence-based treatments can reduce the symptoms and improve the person’s quality of life.

 People who receive therapeutic treatments often experience improvements during the first year.
-Studies have reported that after about 10 years, as many as 91% of people achieve remission from BPD.
+Studies have reported that after about 10 years, as many as

 BPD is a complex mental health condition characterized by instability in a person’s moods, behaviors, and personal relationships.